Rayin-saber/yinrui.github.io/_pages/about.md

 - [Dec.2023] Our paper "Developing Ethics and Equity Principles, Terms, and Engagement Tools to Advance Health Equity and Researcher Diversity in AI and Machine Learning: Modified Delphi Approach" was accepted by JMIR AI.
 - [Dec.2023] Our paper "LncLocFormer: a Transformer-based deep learning model for multi-label lncRNA subcellular localization prediction by using localization-specific attention mechanism" was accepted by Bioinformatics.
 - [Nov.2023] Our paper "CLCAP: Contrastive Learning Improves Antigenicity Prediction for Influenza A Virus Using Convolutional Neural Networks" was accepted by Methods.
-- [Nov.2023] Qiang Yang joined my lab as a postdoc researcher, welcome!
+- [Nov.2023] Qiang Yang joined our lab as a postdoc researcher, welcome!
 - [Oct.2023] Our paper "HSELDA: Heterogeneous Sub-Graph Learning for lncRNA-Disease Associations Prediction" was accepted by the 2023 IEEE International Conference on Bioinformatics and Biomedicine.
 - [Oct.2023] Our paper "PESI: Paratope-Epitope Set Interaction for SARS-CoV-2 Neutralization Prediction" was accepted by the 2023 IEEE International Conference on Bioinformatics and Biomedicine.
 - [Sep.2023] Our paper "Editorial: Computational Methods to Analyze RNA Data for Human Diseases" was accepted by Frontiers in Genetics.